tahiry-dev/react-calculator/README.md

 # Calculator

-> This is the first milestone of the project
+> This is the fourth milestone of the project

 ![screenshot](./app_screenshot.png)

+> This milestone came with the logic of the calculator

 ## Built With